ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/11-skip-lists.md

         // Look up the value associated with a key. get(key):
-            x = head  // Dummy header node for i in level ..
-0 (downwards):  // For each level... while x.forward[i] is not null and key > x.forward[i].key:  // ...go forward x = x.forward[i]  // Go one last step
+            x = head  // Dummy header node for i in level, level-1 ..
+0:  // For each level...
+                while x.forward[i] is not null and key > x.forward[i].key:  // ...go forward
+                    x = x.forward[i]  // Go one last step
             x = x.forward[0]  // Move to actual record, if it exists